peter-evans/create-pull-request/README.md

 ### Action behaviour

-The action creates a pull request that will be continually updated with new changes until it is merged or closed.
+The default behaviour of the action is to create a pull request that will be continually updated with new changes until it is merged or closed.
 Changes are committed and pushed to a fixed-name branch, the name of which can be configured with the `branch` input.
 Any subsequent changes will be committed to the *same* branch and reflected in the open pull request.